generic-account/m1-secret-extension-enable-linux/README.md

 ### ACTLR_EL1 Bit Table

 from [Asahi system register dump](https://asahilinux.org/docs/hw/cpu/system-registers/).
-The bits is set if it is settable / saved: 0b11001111011.
+The bit is set in the following binary number if it is settable / saved: 0b11001111011.
 Note that this includes all of the Asahi-identified bits except bit 12 for some reason, but also bits 0, 9, and 10.
 Maybe Bit 12 is settable if some of the other bits are unset?

 ACTLR_EL1 (ARM standard-not-standard):
 - [1] Enable TSO